rabb1tpt/ai-gym-prompt/llm-antifragile.md

 - The pros/advantages if I do this
 - The cons/disadvantages if I do this
-- The consequences of NOT doing this
+- The consequences of NOT doing this (both good and bad)
 - The assumptions you did